Thell/ksdumpjs/README.md

 # About

 Dumps all `<binary>` files to json using `<format>` files.

-It captures enum value names and instance values.
+It captures enum value names, instance values and imported formats.
+I am sure it does not cover even a minor portion of Kaitai Struct's format features but it should work for most formats.

+Once you have a working format for your data (and perhaps are still left with 'unknowns') this makes it a breeze to import that data into a spreadsheet for formatted exploration and filtering, or pretty much any other analysis tool.

-**Why?** The Kaitai Struct Web IDE parsing and export to json choke on large files because of browser memory limits and the Kaitai Visualizer's `ksdump` chokes on some of my formats that otherwise are compiled and iterated over just fine using python or javascript. `ksdump.js` uses `json-stream-stringify` to avoid maximum string length limits and uses `require-from-string` instead of compiling and then writing out the parsers just to read them back in (which is why it doesn't handle ksy imports).
+**Why?** The Kaitai Struct Web IDE parsing and export to json choke on large files because of browser memory limits and the Kaitai Visualizer's `ksdump` chokes on some of my formats that otherwise are compiled and iterated over just fine using python or javascript.
+This project uses `json-stream-stringify` to avoid maximum string length limits.

-On a Ryzen 5700G it is capable of parsing a 165MB binary file using a format consisting of 200+ `id` fields having nested types and instanced values in ~3s and writing out the 682MB compact json on a 980 Pro SSD in ~32s and formatting to a 1.12GB file in ~37s.
+On a Ryzen 5700G it is capable of parsing a 165MB binary file using a format consisting of 200+ `id` fields having nested types and instanced values in ~3s and writing out the 682MB compact json on a 980 Pro SSD in ~32s and the formatted 1.12GB output in ~37s.

 ## Example